 Visit the page with Google Tag Manager Preview Mode

 Visiting your website using Google Tag Manager preview mode will enable debug mode.
 Therefore, you can see the events on the DebugView page.
-We’ll explain the details about Google Tag Manager in the following articles on our website.
+We explain the details about Google Tag Manager debug mode in this article.

 Use the debug_mode parameter when sending an event